Alternative Strategies for Discussion Boards

 Varying the Size of Your Discussion

-No matter the prompt type selected, consider varying the types of discussions used in your course by varying the the size of the discussion.
+No matter the prompt type selected, consider varying the types of discussions used in your course by varying the size of the discussion.

 • Pairs: Have students complete a small discussion, research project, or debate in pairs before delivering their findings in a write-up to you or another discussion that involves all students in the course.